cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 ctx.logger.info('Some logging')
 {{< /gsHighlight >}}

-In this example, a `logger` attribute is searched on the `ctx` object.
-Once found, an `info` attribute is searched on the `logger` result.
-Once found, it discovers that `info` is callable so it invokes it with the remaining arguments.
+In the immediately above example, a `logger` attribute is searched on the `ctx` object.
+After being found, an `info` attribute is searched on the `logger` result.
+After that is found, it discovers that `info` is callable, so it invokes it with the remaining arguments.

-## Method invocation with kwargs
+## Method Invocation with kwargs
 {{< gsHighlight  bash  >}}
 #! /bin/bash
 ctx download-resource images/hello.png '@{"target_path": "/tmp/hello.png"}'